SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_MVP-DEC32-4-IP.md

 If you upgrade from version 1.0.0.3 (or lower) to 1.0.0.4 (or higher):

 1. Pause all elements using this protocol.
-2. Change the main element to use the new version.
+1. Change the main element to use the new version.
-3. Start the element.
+1. Start the element.
-4. Wait untill all DVEs have been removed.
+1. Wait until all DVEs have been removed.
-5. Restart the element.
+1. Restart the element.

 If you downgrade to 1.0.0.3 or lower:

 1. On the **General** page, click the **Virtual Elements ...** button.
-2. On the pop-up page, select all the rows in the **DVE Table**.
+1. On the pop-up page, select all the rows in the **DVE Table**.
-3. Right-click the rows and select **Remove Virtual Elements**.
+1. Right-click the rows and select **Remove Virtual Elements**.
-4. Change the protocol version.
+1. Change the protocol version.